Bob Wojnowski

-Bob "Wojo" Wojnowski is an American reporter and columnist for The Detroit News and host of a radio show on WXYT-FM in Detroit, Michigan.
+Robert Joseph “Wojo" Wojnowski is an American reporter and columnist for The Detroit News and host of a radio show on WXYT-FM in Detroit, Michigan.
 Wojnowski also appears often on Fox 2 WJBK's Sunday Night Sports Works roundtable.

 Wojnowski previously co-hosted the Stoney and Wojo radio show on WDFN.
 Along with co-host Mike Stone, the Stoney and Wojo show had been a consistent ratings leader for years in the Detroit afternoon drive time slot until it was canceled on January 20, 2009.

 Career

 The Stoney and Wojo show was a three-hour radio broadcast that included listener call-in segments, regular guests, and current affairs talk slanted towards the Detroit and Michigan sports fan.
 With Mike Stone and Wojnowski's playful repartee, the show had developed a definite comedic quality with Stone playing straight man to Wojo's more clownish comments.
 The heart of the show was sports and the breaking news of the Detroit sports market was paramount.
 Included were interviews, where the professional journalism strengths of both Stone and Wojnowski come to the fore.
 Occasionally, political news was featured, Governor Jennifer Granholm has appeared several times, for example.
 Stoney and Wojo conducted an annual 28-hour radiothon in support of research for a cure of leukemia and lymphoma.
 The event was started when Sabrina Black, WDFN update reporter, was diagnosed with lymphoma, and continued after her long battle with the disease lead to her death in 2006.
 It was typically held in a Metro Detroit restaurant and includes many regular guest appearances including Tony Dungy and Joe Dumars, among many others.

 Stoney and Wojo filled in for Jim Rome on the North American syndicated The Jim Rome Show on July 13, 2007.

 On January 20, 2009, due to cutbacks at Clear Channel, the Stoney and Wojo Show was discontinued on WDFN "The Fan" in Detroit.

 After making appearances on the Drew and Mike Show on WRIF, Wojo joined the evening drive-time show on WXYT-FM on January 23, 2012, accompanied by fellow WDFN alumnus and Fox 2 roundtable partner Jamie Samuelsen for "The Jamie and Wojo Show".
 On September 6, 2016, Samuelsen moved to mornings, joining Wojo's former co-host Stoney, and leaving Wojo to run the evening show solo.
 On June 8, 2017, Kyle "Bogey" Bogenschutz joined Wojo's show.

 In addition to his own show, Wojo has a weekly segment on Stoney and Jansen called "Wednesdays with Wojo", the title of which parodies the name of fellow Detroit sports columnist and radio personality Mitch Albom's book Tuesdays with Morrie.

 Wojo has a running rivalry with fellow Ticket host Mike Valenti.
 As Valenti is a graduate of Michigan State University, the two play up the intrastate rivalry between MSU and Wojo's alma mater Michigan.

 Wojo is a longtime active member of the Detroit Sports Media Association.